tolicodes/articles/wip/api-scraping.md

 This is my preferred method of debugging, because not only can we see a much more user friendly output, but we can execute commands in the node environment as needed.

 ### Adding pagination support
 Most apis have some sort of pagination support for long lists.
-Generally this is done by passing a "cursor" for the next result, which is provider by the previous result
+Generally this is done by passing a "cursor" for the next result, which is provider by the previous result.

+We can create a simple recursive function, which checks for a max amount of pages that we want to fetch and that there are further results (`cursor` is present).
+Then we

 ```
 const paginate = async ({